 Plan Administrator: Bentley University is the Plan Administrator.
 The University has designated the Human Resources Office to assist with plan administrative duties.
-You may contact the Human Resources Office by calling (781)-891-3427during normal business hours or by writing:
+You may contact the Human Resources Office by calling (781)-891-3427 during normal business hours or by writing:

-Director of Benefits Human Resources Office Bentley University 175 Forest Street Waltham, MA 02452
+Executive Director Human Resources Office Bentley University 175 Forest Street Waltham, MA 02452